Grand Ridge Road: Route

-Grand Ridge Road begins at the intersection Korumburra-Warragul Road in Seaview and runs in an easterly direction as a narrow dual-lane, single-carriageway sealed road via Allembee South to eventually meet the Strzelecki Highway at Mirboo North, where the road quality improves as a dual-lane single-carriageway rural highway.
+Grand Ridge Road begins at the intersection Korumburra-Warragul Road in Seaview and runs in an easterly direction as a narrow dual-lane, single-carriageway sealed road via Allembee South to eventually meet Strzelecki Highway at Mirboo North, where the road quality improves as a dual-lane single-carriageway rural highway.
 It continues east as a narrow sealed road just beyond Mirboo, where the road quality degrades further into a single-lane dirt and gravel mountain road as it winds through the eastern Strzelecki Ranges; many sections are quite steep and passing opportunities are usually possible only at road junctions.
-The road quality improves to a narrow dual-lane sealed road where it meets Tarra Valley Road, and continues east as a sealed road until its eastern terminus at the intersection with Hyland Highway in Willing South.
+The road quality improves to a narrow dual-lane sealed road where it meets Tarra Valley Road, and continues east as a sealed road until its eastern terminus at the intersection with Hyland Highway in Willung South.

 The unsealed section of the road is heavily used by logging trucks throughout the year.
 Large trees and branches often fall after high winds.
 This road is not recommended for caravans.

 History

+The passing of the Country Roads Act of 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
+Leongatha-Yarragon Road from Leongatha North via Hallston and Allambee to Yarragon, and Warragul-Leongatha Road from Ellinbank via Seaview to Hallston, were declared Main Roads, on 10 November 1913; Boolarra-Welshpool Road from Boolarra via Wonyip to Welshpool, Jeeralang West Road from Wonyip via Grand Ridge, Jeeralang and Hazelwood to Morwell, Balook-Traralgon Road from Devon North via Balook to Traralgon, and Carrajung-Gormandale Road from Yarram via Calrossie and Balook to Carrajung, were declared Main Roads on 1 December 1913.

+The passing of the Developmental Roads Act of 1918 through the Parliament of Victoria provided for the declaration of Developmental Roads, roads which would serve to develop any area of land by providing access to a railway station for primary producers.
+Boolarra South-Mirboo Road was declared a Developmental Road on 11 April 1919, and The Ridge Road, from the intersection with Jeeralang West Road north of Grand Ridge to the intersection with Yarram-Balook Road west of Balook, was declared a Developmental Road on 2 July 1919.